andrewrk/groovebasin/README.md

 Guests can control the music player by connecting with a laptop, tablet, or smart phone.

+Groove Basin works with your personal music library; not an external music service.
+Groove Basin will never support DRM content.

 Groove Basin is undergoing heavy restructuring.
 Some features are disabled while they are being rebuilt.